jussihi/SaturnOS/README.md

 ## Changelog

+8.4.2018 - Very buggy and badly implemented GDT, also IDT added.
+It is done properly, but some interrupts seems to hang the system completely (for example the clock interrupt 0x20 ...)

 7.4.2018 - Finally had some time to get further with this OS dev project ..
 Display driver WORKS.
 Using levOS as my inspiration here.